-Because I have not lived in my hometown for any length of time since I was seventeen years old, and now that my adult son lives hundreds of miles away, I have spent most of my life involved in long distance relationships.
-I know what it’s like to be separated from people I care about, all of us living busy lives and yet surviving through it all — and connecting with each other in person when we can.
+I’m quite familiar with this topic.
+I moved away from my hometown when I was seventeen years old, my adult son lives hundreds of miles away from us, and many of my best friends live in different cities.
+So I know what it’s like to be separated from people I care about, all of us living busy lives and yet surviving through it all — and connecting with each other in person when we can.

-But it’s still certainly possible to have happy, warm, loving relationships with people you don’t see as often as you’d like.
-There are skills you can adopt to help keep those relationships thriving, despite time and distance intervening.
+It’s very possible to have happy, warm, loving relationships with people you don’t see as often as you’d like.
+Here are some basic skills you can adopt to help keep those relationships thriving, despite time and distance intervening.

-Don’t try to force things too much.
+Don’t force things.
 Prioritize what’s most important but be flexible about the rest.
-Just enjoy being together while you have the chance, allowing the moments to evolve naturally.
+Enjoy being together while you have the chance, allowing the moments to evolve naturally.
 Remind yourself that if you try to make everything special, you might miss “normal.”

-Maybe your best friend has her daughter and grandchildren living a couple of blocks away, but yours is on the other side of the country expecting her first child…and you fear you can’t even get there!
+Maybe your best friend has her daughter and grandchildren living a couple of blocks away, but yours is on the other side of the country expecting her first child.

 Or perhaps your neighbor has all of his siblings and their children over every Friday for a huge family gathering, while your siblings are scattered around the world and you haven’t all been together in over a decade.